A range of support to suit your needs

 We offer confidential and free advice on fees, bursaries, and emergency funding.
 Depending on the circumstances, we can help you gain access to a range of financial assistance options.

-The City College Bursary Scheme provides financial assistance to those students in most need of support.
-There are 5 types of City College Bursary.
-Depending on which Bursary you are eligible for, you could receive support in any number ways to meet your educational needs.
-Some of this support could include the following:
+The City College Bursary Scheme provides financial assistance to students to help them participate fully in college.
+Depending on your circumstances you could receive support in any number ways to meet your educational needs.
+Financial support for students include the following:

 - Travel costs (either via bus, train, or ferry)